Compañía de Vinos Telmo Rodríguez

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

 Compañía de Vinos Telmo Rodríguez is the most influential single Spanish wine project of the past three decades, with reach extending well beyond the wines themselves into the broader conversation about how Spain's great old vineyards should be understood and made.
-Telmo's advocacy for vineyard-classification recognition in Rioja, the patience that produced Las Beatas after fifteen years of restoration work, and the demonstration across nine Spanish regions that old vineyards on distinctive terroir can produce internationally serious wine have collectively reshaped how Spanish wine is discussed today.
+Telmo's advocacy for vineyard-classification recognition in Rioja, the patience that produced Las Beatas after fifteen years of restoration work, and the demonstration across multiple Spanish regions that old vineyards on distinctive terroir can produce internationally serious wine have collectively reshaped how Spanish wine is discussed today.
 The Compañía's bottlings range from accessible appellation-level wines to the rarest single-vineyard releases, providing the broadest possible cross-section of Spanish terroir from a single producer.

 - Most influential single Spanish wine project of the past three decades